-The tax strategy of the RWE generation (conventional and renewable), supply and trading and technology services businesses in the UK is set by both the RWE AG board in Germany and the local UK boards.
+The tax strategy of the RWE generation (renewable and flexible), supply and trading and technology services businesses in the UK is set by both the RWE AG board in Germany and the local UK boards.
 A globally organised tax function ensures compliance with local and international laws.